yssource/crp/src/idioms/constructors/copy_and_move_constructors.md

 ## Trivially copyable types

+In C++, a class type is trivially copyable when it has no non-trivial copy constructors, move constructors, copy assignment operators, move assignment operators and it has a trivial destructor.
+Values of a trivially copyable type are able to be copied by copying their bytes.

+In the first C++ example above, `Age` is trivially copyable, but `Person` is not.
+This is because despite using a default copy constructor, the constructor is not trivial because `std::string` and `std::shared_ptr` are not trivially copyable.

 Rust indicates whether types are trivially copyable with the `Copy` trait.
-Just as with trivially copyable types in C++, types that implement `Copy` in Rust can be copied bit-for-bit.
+Just as with trivially copyable types in C++, values of types that implement `Copy` in Rust can be copied by copying their bytes.
 Rust requires explicit calls to the `clone` method to make copies of values of types that do not implement `Copy`.

-Rust will prevent you from implementing `Copy` for a type if any of its fields are not `Copy`, but will not prevent you from implementing `Copy` for types which should not be copied bit-for-bit due to the intended meaning of the type (which is usually reflected by a user-defined `Clone` implementation).
-Rust will also not allow you to implement both `Copy` and `Drop` for the same type (which matches the C++ standard's requirement that trivially copyable types not implement a user-defined destructor).

-Notice, for example that in the first Rust example, `Age` implements the `Copy` trait but `Person` does not.
+In the first Rust example above, `Age` implements the `Copy` trait but `Person` does not.
 This is because neither `std::String` nor `Rc<Person>` implement `Copy`.
 They do not implement `Copy` because they own data that lives on the heap, and so are not trivially copyable.

+Rust prevents implementing `Copy` for a type if any of its fields are not `Copy`. but does not prevent implementing `Copy` for types that should not be copied bit-for-bit due to their intended meaning, which is usually indicated by a user-defined `Clone` implementation.
+Rust does not permit the implementation of both `Copy` and `Drop` for the same type.
+This aligns with the C++ standard's requirement that trivially copyable types not implement a user-defined destructor.

 ## Move constructors